spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 ### DO NOT USE SIMULATOR FOR IN-APP TESTING, USE YOUR DEVICE TO TEST.

 So in this project I used:
-1) InAppPurchaseManager
+InAppPurchaseManager
-2) applicationPreferences
-3) Cordova 2.0.0
+applicationPreferences (btw. you don't have to use this to make the inAppPurchaseManager function) Cordova 2.0.0
-4) Xcode 4.5.1
+Xcode 4.5.1

 ### NOTE
 Also See Project Images below this code depicting Cordova.plist settings and bundle identifier settings, just in case you have overlooked anything.
 It's always better to see what a real project looks like than hearing about it, especially if it's your first one.